Security is not working.

 The constant changes during the normal course of operating an IT environment at scale are very hard to keep up with.
 So, in this case, instead of playing catch up, we were chasing our own tails.
 These changes include patching, upgrades, network reconfigurations, new integrations, administrative activities like backup, management activities and many other things.

 In fact, most whitelisting solutions had limited scope, focusing largely on file integrity as against behavioral integrity of programs.
 If we want to extend least privilege to include behavior, arguably we’d have an even more complex operational problem than the traditional whitelisting solutions.
 What is the answer?

-Can AI and Machine Learning Help Shrink the Attack Surface?
+Can Machine Learning and AI in Cybersecurity Help Shrink the Attack Surface?

 Some argue that AI can solve the problem of “chasing bad” and dramatically increase our security.
 If this were true, one might argue that we do not need the foundational piece described above.
 There is little doubt that with the resurgence of deep learning owing to multiple factors, we have seen phenomenal improvements in heretofore hard problems in AI.
 This includes object detection in images and videos, speech recognition, natural language processing, self-driving cars, search, recommendation engines, games like chess and Go, healthcare and much more.

 Some of these problem domains are adversarial but have well-defined rules like chess and Go.
 There are others like self-driving cars and speech processing that have few rules that can be used to describe them.
 However, these problems often do not have adversaries involved and frequently have large amounts of data — a prerequisite for deep learning algorithms.
 Chasing bad guys in cybersecurity is uniquely difficult due to three factors:

 They are guaranteed to not follow any rules.